 img

 Peace Education Consultant

 In cooperation with Civil Peace Service Ukraine – GIZ our team was joined by Austrian expert and political analyst Jakob Fürst.
-For two years, Jakob provided expert support to SEE Learning introduction and other initiatives in peace and understanding, as well as helped the team with organizational development and educational materials.
+For two years, Jakob provided expert support for the SEE Learning program and other initiatives related to peace and understanding.
+He also assisted with the organizational development of the team and created educational materials, such as how to talk to children about elections.

+img